wgtjunior743/Vanderlin_wgt/tgui-next/docs/tutorial-and-examples.md

 will be called by `interact` for you, which is in turn called by `attack_hand` (or `attack_self` for items). `ui_interact` is also called to update a UI (hence the `try_update_ui`), so we accept an existing UI to update.
-The `state` is a default argument so that a caller can overload it with named arguments (`ui_interact(state = overloaded_state)`) if needed.
+The `state` is a default argument so that a requester can overload it with named arguments (`ui_interact(state = overloaded_state)`) if needed.

 Inside the `if(!ui)` block (which means we are creating a new UI), we choose our